openenergymonitor/emonpi-ha-bridge/README.md

-Here are install instructions to run [ha-bridge](https://github.com/bwssytems/ha-bridge) on an emonPi
+Here are install instructions to run [ha-bridge](https://github.com/bwssytems/ha-bridge) on an emonPi (Raspberry Pi running [emonSD](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log) based on Raspbian Jessie).

 Home automation (HA) bridge emulates a Philips Hue light system and can control other systems such as a Vera, Harmony Hub, Nest, MiLight bulbs or any other system that has an http/https/tcp/udp interface.